shpml/fundamentals/06_chapter/12_assessment.md

 var cardsInPlay = [];
 ```

-3) Add innerHTML to each card element
+3) Each element should have innerHTML which equals the card value (i.e. "queen")

 ```js
 // instead of looping through a fixed number